Introduction

 The Model-View-ViewModel (MVVM) design pattern is a great way to separate concerns of UI and business logic in WPF applications.
 It is based on the general principle that the View layer defines and handles anything UI-related while the ViewModel layer implements the business logic and prepares model data to be used in a view.
 This makes the view replaceable, for example by a dummy when running test cases on the application to verify the business logic implementation.

 For this to work, the ViewModel must not know anything about the View it is presented in.
 There could even be multiple views presenting the same ViewModel or parts of it at the same time.
 Conversely that means that the ViewModel cannot control the view in any way.
-It merely provides the data for displaying and accepts any changed data for validation and processing.
+It merely provides the data for displaying, notifies on changes, and accepts any changed data for validation and processing.

 This is where the ViewCommand pattern comes in.
-Much like the Command mechanism used to start actions in the ViewModel from the View, it can be used to start actions in the View from the ViewModel.
+Much like the Command mechanism used to perform actions in the ViewModel initiated by the View, it can be used to perform actions in the View initiated by the ViewModel.

 For this connection between the View and ViewModel to be set up, each view must welcome any new DataContext that comes in.
 This DataContext is the ViewModel that may want to send commands to the view that is currently displaying it.
 There’s a shortcut method that does the DependencyProperty metadata overriding for you with just a single memorisable call (marked with the arrow):